openvinotoolkit/openvino/docs/ops/logical/LogicalAnd_1.md

 **Outputs**

 * **1**: The result of element-wise logical AND operation.
-A tensor of type boolean.
+A tensor of type *T* and the same shape equal to broadcasted shape of two inputs.

 **Types**